Metabolic flows and infrastructure transitions

 - Analyse, through ‘political-economy of infrastructure’ / ‘ethnographies of the state’ lenses, those structures, processes, embedded policy assumptions etc. that inhibit the move to more sustainable resource consumption patterns or infrastructure configurations.

 An Occasional Paper on the governance of resource flows and infrastructure transitions in the GCR is currently being researched and written.
-It synthesizes and updates some of the data collected during the earlier stages of the project, and examines current government thinking and practice around the governance of resource flows and infrastructure transitions.
-The Occasional Paper will be published in the 2019/20 financial year.
+It examines current government thinking and practice around the governance of resource flows and infrastructure transitions, with a specific focus on Johannesburg.
+The Occasional Paper will be completed in the 2021/22 financial year, and published in 2022/23.

 Culwick, C., Götz, G., Butcher, S., Harber, J., Maree, G., Mushongera, D. (2017).
 'Doing more with less (data): complexities of resource flow analysis in the Gauteng City-Region'.
 Environmental Research Letters.
 12(12) 125006. doi: 10.1088/1748-9326/aa7c2